-Nice Ride Minnesota has bikes at many stations throughout Minneapolis including Uptown, near Lake of the Isles and Bde Maka Ska.
+Nice Ride Minnesota has bike-sharing at many stations throughout Minneapolis including Uptown, near Lake of the Isles and Bde Maka Ska.

 Lake Harriet has two small family beaches, one not far from the bandshell, playground and concessions at Bread & Pickle.
 There's a fee parking lot that often fills.

-On the north end, there's a canoe and kayak rental and concession at Tin Fish, flanked by North Beach and 32nd Beach.
+On the north end, there's a canoe and kayak rental and concession, flanked by North Beach and 32nd Beach.
 It's hard to find parking.